Skip to main content

 CompanyCityWorkersTypeDate

-The single largest action involved Spring Branch Medical Center at its Houston facility, reporting 720 affected workers.
+The largest notice was filed by Spring Branch Medical Center at its Houston facility, reporting 720 affected workers.
 CACI Team Bliss/CACI Technologies followed with 264 workers.

 Trend & Outlook